-What skills will I develop in Classical Civilisation?
+What skills will I develop in Classical Civilisation? • You will be encouraged to enquire actively into the

 - You will be encouraged to enquire actively into the classical world so that you develop as an effective and independent learner and a critical and reflective thinker; - You will develop and apply analytical and evaluative skills; - Through a variety of tasks you will develop your reading, writing and speaking skills.